This Geek Life Blog logo, Live Your Geek

 George Lucas created a world I can get lost in.
 There is so much lore and I love that he has opened up his galaxy to others to contribute to his story, and allowed us all to make it our own.

-I love that every episode, every show, every character gives me something to think about.
+Every episode, every show, every character gives me something to think about.
 Whether it’s politics, interpersonal relationships, or how I face my own problems – the stories within Star Wars help me to discover and appreciate new perspectives.
 Even if I don’t agree with them.

 My Future with Star Wars